 In some states in the North, the desert and mountains ranges can get very cold, particularly in the evening.
 You will want to pack a warm blanket, sweatshirts, hand warmers, and spare socks.
 You will also want to be certain your vehicle's battery is in good working order.

 In the South, your emergency kit should include sunscreen, hats, and extra water to keep you cool and protect you in the hot summer months.
 Ensuring your vehicle's coolant system is prepared for the journey, is an essential part of your pre-trip planning.

 Preparing For Your Long Driving Distances

-Before finalizing how to drive long distance, carefully check the following items on your trip maintenance checklist:
+Before finalizing your trip, and learning in the real world how to drive long distance, carefully check the following items on your vehicle's maintenance checklist:

 - All Fluids

 - Emergency Roadside Assistance Kit